 To use that tool, you'll need to know the species code for the fish you're working with.

 You can also find conversion factors in the Fisheries (Conversion Factors) Notice 2014.
-It provides:
+It contains:

-- conversion factors for different species in different processed states
+- conversion factors for different species in different product states

-- descriptions and diagrams of processed states (starting on page 12).
+- descriptions and diagrams of product states (starting on page 12).

-Remember – ww may review and change conversion factors each year.
+Remember – we may review and change conversion factors each year.

-Permit holders need to use the greenweight information provided by the LFR to complete landing returns.
+Commercial fishing permit holders must use the greenweight information that the LFR gives them to complete landing returns.

-LFRs must provide fishers with documents that help record the species, landed state, and greenweight of fish.
+LFRs must provide fishers with documents that help record the:

-- head cuts (and the inclusion or exclusion of fins)
+- head cuts (and whether fins are included or not)

-- the placement of any tail cuts (especially where there are specifications relating to tail removal)
+- the placement of any tail cuts (especially where there are requirements around tail removal)

-- making sure fillet products meet processed state definitions
+- making sure fillet products meet product state definitions

 - making sure the processed state matches the conversion factor.

-So that fishers know what they have to do, vessels that process at sea should have on board:
+Make sure that fishers know what they need to do, and how.
+Vessels that process at sea should have on board:

-- a list of current conversion factors – for all species/processed state combinations produced at sea
+- a list of conversion factors – for all species and processed state combinations that the vessel is likely to produce

-- copies of the current processed state definitions, and diagrams relevant to all processed states produced at sea (currently contained in the notice).
-Factory managers and processing staff should be able to access the definitions and diagrams.
+Factory managers and processing staff on board should be able to access the definitions and diagrams.

-Observer fees are normally covered through cost recovery levies – but charges apply for the part of any trip where vessel-specific conversion factor sampling is done.
+Observer fees are normally covered through annual cost recovery levies.
+Charges may also apply for the part of any trip where vessel-specific conversion factor sampling is done.
 To calculate this, observers will estimate how much time they spend sampling during a trip.
-That portion is then direct-charged – the rest of the daily observer fee is covered under the annual sea days plan.
+That portion is then direct-charged.
+The rest of the daily observer fee is covered under the annual sea days plan.

 - geographic areas